 Only use this command if you are integrating this MQSeries Integrator broker with an MQSeries Publish/Subscribe broker network.
-Before you issue this command you must ensure that the MQSeries Integrator broker is ready to receive and process messages on queue
+Before you issue this command you must ensure that the MQSeries Integrator broker is ready to receive and process messages on queue mqsiclearmqpubsub mqsiclearmqpubsub-brokername- -n NeighborQueueManagerName-

 SYSTEM.BROKER.INTER.BROKER.COMMUNICATIONS (that is, you must have restarted the broker after creating this queue.
-See "Creating and operating a heterogeneous network" on page 163 for more details.)
+See "Creating and operating a heterogeneous network" on page 157 for more details.)